mindersec/minder/docs/docs/cli/medic_role_get.md

 ### Options

 ```
   -h, --help            help for get
   -i, --id int32        ID for the role to query
   -n, --name string     Name for the role to query
-  -o, --org-id int32   Organization ID
+  -o, --org-id string   Organization ID
 ```

 ### Options inherited from parent commands